 - 60. YAS Charity works closely with Yorkshire Ambulance Service NHS Trust. - 61.
-Although the Trustees are careful to consult with representatives of these organisations through their committee meetings and other, less formal contacts, they retain their independence to act in the best interests of YAS Charity and the charity's beneficiaries.
+Although the Trustee is careful to consult with representatives of the organisation through their committee meetings and other, less formal contacts, it retains its independence to act in the best interests of YAS Charity and the Charity's beneficiaries.